jarsen/Pipes/README.md

 ---

-This is a Swift µframework that adds forward and back pipe operators.
+This is a Swift that provides forward and back pipe operators.

-The forward pipe operator allows you to apply the left hand side of the expression as the first argument in the function on the right.
+The [forward pipe operator](http://jasonlarsen.me/2015/05/23/pipes.html) allows you to apply the left hand side of the expression as the first argument in the function on the right.

 ```Swift
 func increment(x: Int) -> Int {